1. What are the tools of performance testing?

 6. What is Equivalence Partitioning?

-Equivalence partitioning also known as equivalence class partitioning is a form of black box testing where input data is being divided into data classes.
+Answer: Equivalence partitioning also known as equivalence class partitioning is a form of black-box testing where input data is being divided into data classes.
 This process is done in order to reduce the number of test cases, but still covering the maximum requirement.

 Equivalence partitioning technique is applied where input data values can be divided into ranges.
 The range of the input values is defined in such a way that only one condition from each range partition is to be tested assuming that all the other conditions of the same partition will behave the same for the software.

-For Example: To identify the rate of interest as per the balance in the account, we can identify the range of balance amount in the account that earn a different rate of interest.
+For Example: To identify the rate of interest as per the balance in the account, we can identify the range of balance amount in the account that earns a different rate of interest.

 7. When do we perform Smoke testing?